MrE42/7800_visualizations/README.md

 - **IQR** = Same restriction, but also applies interquantile range filtering (data within the 25%-75% percentile)
 - **None** = Applies no filtering to what is included in outlier determination

 If you are enountering outliers near the end of your running periods and want to exclude them, adjust the **Running Period Threshold** in the **Plot Options** menu.
+This directly changes the length of the **Shutdown** period.

 ---